Quick overview

 Who can apply for cancellation of permanent residence

 The basic rule is that you cannot cancel your permanent residence yourself.
-If you want to move away from your original address, you must register a new place – for example, an apartment you bought or a rented flat where you will actually live.
+If you want to move out of your original address, you must register a new place – for example, a flat you have bought or a rented flat where you will actually live.
 Your original address will automatically disappear.
 If someone has stayed “registered” at your address, even though they have been living elsewhere for a long time, you can apply to cancel your permanent residence.

 In particular, the owner of a property where the stranger is still registered as residing can file this application.
 Typically, this is a situation where the tenant moves out but forgets to check out the address.
 Another example would be an authorised occupier of an apartment or house, for example a tenant who has rented an apartment and discovers that someone else has registered their residence there without actually living there.